Ilias Koutsoupias: Career

 Koutsoupias moved to Italy at the age of 16.

 He made his Serie B debut for Virtus Entella on 3 October 2020 in a game against Reggiana.
 He substituted Marco Crimi in the 86th minute.
 He made his first start for Entella on 20 October 2020 against Frosinone.

-On 1 September 2021, Ternana announced the acquisition of 20-year-old central midfielder Ilias Koutsoupias on long-season loan from Virtus Entella.
+On 1 September 2021, Ternana announced the acquisition of 20-year-old central midfielder Ilias Koutsoupias on a long-season loan from Virtus Entella.
 Although there was a lot of interest from Serie A clubs and the former Bologna midfielder was ready for the big step, it seems that this will take a year longer.
 On 12 March 2022, he scored his first goal with the club in a 2–0 home win game against Cosenza Calcio.

 On 5 July 2022, Koutsoupias moved to Benevento on loan with an obligation to buy.

+On 19 August 2023, Koutsoupias was loaned by Benevento to Bari.

+On 18 July 2024, Koutsoupias signed a contract with Catanzaro for three seasons, with an option for a fourth.
+On 15 January 2025, Koutsopias moved to Frosinone on loan, with a conditional obligation to buy.

 Personal life

 His father, Georgios Koutsoupias, is a former professional footballer.